Eric-Chesnut/word...-/README.md

 # Word...

 A simple ERC 721 smart contract I implemented.
 It generates a 4 letter "word" on the polygon blockchain.
 Each letter is picked with around the frequency they appear in appear in the english dictionary (hence why Z is twice as likely as Q).
-It then takes those letters and encodes them in a svg url which opensea.io uses to generate an image.
+It then takes those letters and encodes them in a SVG URL which opensea.io uses to generate an image.
 I tested a couple of features in the contract including accepting payment, allowing users to mint NFT's, allowing a dynamic number to be claimed for free, and more.
 The "word" doesn't exist until you it is claimed.
 456976 possible combinations.
 Most of the "words" created will be gibberish.